Host Behavioural Checks¶

 Checks for Domain Names Contacts.

-The alert is sent when the number of different Domain Names contacted from an host exceeds the threshold.
+The alert is sent when the number of contacted Domain Names from a host exceeds the threshold.
+Never triggered for DNS and SMTP servers.

 Interface: Packet & ZMQ